new-vera-field/sample-yarn-workspaces-monorepo/README.md

-m,.njknkn# Yarn workspaces monorepo example
+# Yarn workspaces monorepo example

 This is an example monorepo that uses Yarn workspaces.
 There are two workspaces in the repo: `workspace-a`, and `workspace-b`.
 Both workspaces start HTTP servers using `yarn serve`, each returning different responses.